India's economic growth languishes, worst may be over

 RBI Governor Duvvuri Subbarao this week said inflation remained too high and needed to fall further or risk more damage to the economy.

-India's benchmark 10-year bond yield gained 5 basis points to 8.24 percent after the GDP data, while one- and five-year overnight index swap rates rose 5 basis points each, reflecting disappointed hopes for rate cuts.
+India's benchmark 10-year bond yield rose 3 basis points to 8.23 percent after the GDP data, while one- and five-year overnight index swap rates also rose, reflecting disappointment over hopes for rate cuts in September.

 Singh's economic advisory panel this month cut its forecast to 6.7 percent for economic growth in the year to next March (2012/13), down from a previous forecast of 7.5-8 percent.
 The RBI predicts growth of 6.5 percent in the same period.

+Singh's economic advisor C. Rangarajan said on Friday he saw growth being led by agriculture and basic industries such as coal and steel in the next few months.

+"The monsoon has been very normal during the month of August and therefore the rural demand may pick up and may not decline as one has expected earlier," he said.

-While the GDP figure is strong by global standards, it is considered almost recessionary in India, which targets 9 percent expansion to provide jobs for a bulging young population.
+While the growth figure is strong by global standards, it is considered almost recessionary in India, which targets 9 percent expansion to provide jobs for a bulging young population.

-Persistent economic sluggishness was reflected in data on Friday that showed infrastructure output grew 1.8 percent in July from a year earlier, slower than annual growth of 3.9 percent in the previous month.

 Worried about social unrest if aspirations are not met, Singh recently called high growth a matter of national security.